kkav004/README/README.md

 If you have thoughts on either, that might make a good topic to include in a one-on-one.

 ## My quirks
-_Quirk: Noun (plural quirks), an unusual habit or type of behavior, or something that is strange and unexpected._

   * I am big on using openness and vulnerability when building trust and empathy within the team.
 I encourage all my team members to watch Brené Brown's TEDxHouston talk (https://www.ted.com/talks/brene_brown_on_vulnerability).
 This is my favourite TED talk of all time.
 That's why I'm including this section into my README.